 When recording your CPD online on myCPD (through mySociety) please ensure that you address the following standards when completing the ‘My Review’ section:

 A registrant must seek to ensure that their CPD has contributed to the quality of their practice.
 In this section you should write a statement on how the activity has benefitted your professional practice.
 The purpose of this section is to help you reflect on the activity, thinking about what you learnt and how it has impacted you.
-A written reflection also provides evidence of the activity undertake.
+A written reflection also provides evidence of the activity undertaken.

 A registrant must seek to ensure that their CPD benefits the users of the service (employee, customer, student etc).
 In this section you should write a statement on how the users of the service (such as a colleague, employee, student etc.) have benefitted from the CPD activities you have undertaken if applicable.